erievs/mangospot8/README.md

 # Things to Know #

+- Before making an issue PLEASE read this.

 - You probbaly need Premium, I am almost 100% sure.
 You can try it just don't complain to me if it doesn't work.
 It depends on the web apis for spotify.

 - MangoSpot WinRT is what I now called the orginal build of MangoSpot which only supports Windows 8.1, of course this isn't what it was called at launch.